There's no doubt the Frogs know how

 level grid pattern survey over a 20

-Sq mile block of escarpments and
+Sq mile block of high escarpments and

-gullies while letting some special
+deep/steep gullies while letting some special

 secret equipment containing